On the move: How transport and logistics is getting the AI treatment

 Transport and logistics is all about getting things from A to B. As straightforward as this sounds, thousands of factors come into play.
 From roadworks to fuel costs, from leaves on the line to Brexit – it gets complicated, fast.
 These problems must be overcome by the smartest people.
 Or the smartest algorithms.

 Stepping on the gas, the transport and logistics industry is implementing a range of different AI tools to scale-up operations, cut costs, and improve efficiency.
-We used Signal, our AI media monitoring platform, to find out what the three biggest AI technologies are in the transport and logistics sector.
+We used Signal AI to find out what the three biggest AI technologies are in the transport and logistics sector.
 We also compared news coverage to how much each industry is worth.

 1.Autonomous vehicles: self-driving cars slow down – 38,071 media mentions in 2018, currently a $54 billion industry.